jdungan/open-search-map/README.md

 Listen for these events:

-        start_add_search: adds onetime listenter for next click on map, triggers a 'stop_add_search' event and includes an object with latitude and longitude e.g.  {latitude:00.00,longitude:00.00}
+        start_add_search: adds onetime listenter for next click on map, triggers a 'stop_add_search' event that includes an object with latitude and longitude e.g.  {latitude:00.00,longitude:00.00}

         show_user: center map on user location